 He was there for about 16-17

 remembered the swamp and lake to the side of the strip, and how everyone was

 afraid to swim in there due to the wildlife.
 He personally remembered one night

-when near the late that some guys found, and killed a snake, in the morning,
+when near the lake that some guys found, and killed a snake, in the morning,

-it proved to be 26 feet long.
+it proved to be 26' long.
 He also remembered many Japanese air raids against